rpires71/milestone1/README.md

 ---

+### Google Meet

+Another communication platform with video capabilities, Google Meet facilitated seamless virtual interaction and collaboration.

+Despite geographical separation, this platform has enabled real-time engagement while attending live tutorials, mentor sessions, and group discussions.

+It enables us to obtain immediate feedback from mentors or peers while reviewing course content and project progress through screen sharing.

+Google Meet’s reliability and intuitive interface ensure productive meetings, assisting in clarifying project specifications and resolving technical issues effectively.

+Lastly, the successful development and timely delivery of this project have been supported by Google Meet’s efficient communication and collaboration.

+---

 ### Diffchecker

 To detect code differences quickly and precisely or compare text, code, and files side by side, Diffchecker is an online utility that offers these capabilities.